lambdaclass/concrete/site/content/guide/status.md

   width-tagged `mod`/`div`/`bitand`/`bitor`/`bitxor`/`shl`/`shr`/wrapping-`add`
-- a **reusable proof layer** (evaluator fuel monotonicity + bounded counter-loop induction) that makes loop/array proofs systematic, and kernel-checked `bv_decide` automation validated on the crypto helper facts
+- a **reusable proof layer** (evaluator fuel monotonicity + bounded counter-loop induction) that makes loop/array proofs systematic, and kernel-checked `bv_decide` automation now backing a committed proof
+- the **first refinement proofs against an independent spec**: a `BitVec`-valued SHA-256 spec, and proofs that the extracted Boolean round functions (`ch`, `maj`) compute exactly that spec for all inputs — word-level core discharged by `bv_decide`, kernel-checked

 What does not exist yet (planned, not shipped):

 - **source-level contracts** (`requires`/`ensures`/`invariant`/`ghost`) and
   automatic verification-condition generation — see the design in the docs
-- **refinement against an independent spec**: today's theorems characterize the extracted IR; proving a function refines a pure mathematical spec is the next step
+- **full refinement of a real primitive**: the Boolean round functions refine their spec today, but the rotations/sigmas, the message schedule, compression, and the full `hash`/`hmac` composition (HMAC bar #2) are not yet proved
 - whole-compiler formal verification

 Those last three are active goals, not shipped claims.
 The discipline is to